 Good time management won't help if you are overcommitted.
 If, for example, you study full time, spend more than about 12 hours per week in paid employment and spend every evening at the gym, you won't have much time left to study.
 If you suspect you might have taken on too much, reassess your commitments, prioritise and compromise.

 It's easy to procrastinate when you experience difficulties with an assignment, but putting off starting only means you will have less time to work on it.
 If you miss an assignment deadline, you will lose marks.
 So, if you think you need some assistance, ask for it.
 Remember, good time management includes good self-management.
-Talk to your tutor about difficult assignments, or visit services like The Learning Centre or The Counselling service.
+Talk to your tutor about difficult assignments, or visit some of the many support services at UNSW.
 Don't put off seeking advice - the longer you wait, the more anxious you'll feel.